morungos/morungos.github.io/_posts/2025-08-17-management.md

 The reports looked good, they were glossy and well-structured.
 That itself makes them seem persuasive.
-[As I have argued before, persuasiveness is one of the strengths of artificial intelligence](#), and not in a good way.
+[As I have argued before, persuasiveness is one of the strengths of artificial intelligence](/2024/08/03/more-quotes/), and not in a good way.
 These are the kinds of document that higher levels of management love, as they create the illusion of considered thought.
 But in these reports, it is entirely illusory.

 You do not need to look far to see how thin this veneer is.
 For example, one executive summary ends with: